-Abb.
-3 Executing an ad hoc modification from the end-user's point of view

-This example illustrates a rather simple user interface.
-If more sophisticated, knowledge-based user interfaces are needed (e.g. [34; 19; 65]) this dialog can be simplified or even omitted.
-However, our process studies also revealed that ad-hoc changes are not always that simple.
-In certain cases it is not sufficient to only replace one activity by another or to just add a single activity directly before or after the currently activated one.
+Fig. 3: Executing an ad hoc modification from the end-user's point of view one activity by another or to just add a single activity directly before or after the currently activated one.
 And it is also not predictable in advance which parts of the process may be affected by a change.
 Therefore, we must also enable comprehensive structural changes that may rearrange large parts of the process or even completely replace them.
 Such complex changes are certainly beyond that what normal end users are able to do.
 Instead they require someone with appropriate knowledge in process modeling and process change.
 Such a person should have an interface which offers a comprehensive set of change operations.
 However, also in this case the PAIS should ensure robustness of the modified process instance.

 In environments where exceptions and thus ad-hoc deviations occur rather frequently, it is often desirable to use a knowledge management system to support the user in detecting whether or not a similar exception already occurred in the past.
 Such a component should store which decisions were made with which success to solve the problem.
-By coupling it with the PAIS, it would become possible to conveniently "recycle" previous decisions and to automatically reapply changes at the process instance level [51; 61; 63; 65].
+By coupling it with the PAIS, it would become possible to conveniently "recycle" previous decisions and to automatically reapply changes at the process instance level [23-25, 22].

 Not directly related to ease of use, but also important for end users are response times in connection with ad-hoc changes.
 Especially in the clinical domain, very likely, ad-hoc changes often will have to be performed under time pressure.
-Therefore, response times of the PAIS in the range of several seconds or even minutes (e.g., to decide on the correctness of an intended adhoc change) are not acceptable.
+Therefore, response times of the PAIS in the range of several seconds or even minutes (e.g., to decide on the correctness of an intended ad-hoc change) are not acceptable.
 (Usually 3 seconds of response time are considered as upper limit for interactive tasks.)
 This means that the resulting solution must also use efficient algorithms for adapting process instances and for checking their correctness.
 Further, they must ensure short response times for scenarios in which many process instances are simultaneously executed by the PAIS.
-And the latter will be the normal case in largescale environments where thousands of process instances are concurrently executed at the same time [7].
+And the latter will be the normal case in large-scale environments where thousands of process instances are concurrently executed at the same time [26].